-Smaller grow trays are typically used for seed starting, seedlings, clones, or growing small hydroponic plants.
+Smaller grow trays are typically used for seed starting, seedlings, clones, or growing small hydroponic plants like herbs.
 Larger hydroponic trays enable growers to cultivate a much wider range of plants.
 Home hobbyists and commercial farms often use net cups – or net pots – to hold the plant’s roots within the grow media of these larger hydroponic grow trays.

 In the hydroponic system of Ebb and Flow (Flood and Drain), grow trays are often referred to as flood trays or flood tables.
 This is because a nutrient solution periodically floods the grow tray before draining back into the reservoir.
 The use of flood tables is not restricted to Ebb and Flow methods; other hydroponics techniques use hydroponic trays and flood trays as well.

-Let’s take a look at how the most common hydroponic systems utilizes hydroponic trays and flood tables:
+Let’s take a look at how the most common hydroponic systems utilize hydroponic trays and flood tables:

-Other hydroponic systems do not use a hydroponic tables, per se.
-In Deep Water Culture (DWC), a platform is used to hold plants while they are submerged in nutrient solution.
+Other hydroponic systems do not use a hydroponic table, per se.
+In Deep Water Culture (DWC), a platform is used to hold plants while they are submerged in the nutrient solution.
 Nutrient Film Technique (NFT) uses tubes or channels to hold plants in place as their roots are exposed to flowing nutrient solution.
 Lastly, aeroponics does not require grow media or hydroponic trays, as these plants are typically bare rooted, suspended in open air, and misted with a nutrient solution.
 With that said, hydroponic trays and flood tables are versatile, and DIY hobbyist always discover ways to incorporate them into creative hydroponic system set-ups.

 Hydroponic trays are versatile and adaptable.
 They can be used as the grow bed for plants, or for seed starting, seedlings, cloning, drip trays or humidity trays.
 We’ve even seen a few used as cat litter boxes!
 But let’s not go in that direction.
 For hydroponic growers, it is best to choose a hydroponic tray that is large enough to accommodate the size of your reservoir and small enough to fit comfortably within your growing environment.